akovanev/kovanev.github.io/_posts/2020-07-30-Exception-handling-for-tasks-running-in-parallel.md

 title: Exception handling for tasks running in parallel
 ---

-<p>Many developers have a fear of missing something while handling exceptions working with tasks.
-I'll create a small example that could be easily transformed to your needs.</p>
+Many developers have a fear of missing something while handling exceptions that can arise when multiple tasks are executed in parallel.

+One of the step-by-step algorithms based on the <code>Task.WhenAll</code> method is suggested below.

+1. Create a collection of tasks.
+2. For that collection create an aggregate task using <code>Task.WhenAll</code>.
+3. <code>await</code> the aggregate task inside a <code>try-catch</code> block. <br>
+I would strongly recommend to additionally read  Stephen Cleary <a href="https://blog.stephencleary.com/2016/12/eliding-async-await.html">article</a>, in particular, its exceptions section.
+4. Handle the aggregate task inner exceptions within the <code>catch</code> block.
+5. Iterate on completed tasks.

 <pre><code class="language-cs">static async Task Main(string[] args)
 {